nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/nuxeo-stream.md

 The Nuxeo stream service is used in different locations.

-### Stream Audit writer
+### Stream Audit Writer

 Used by default since Nuxeo 9.3.
 The events that need to be traced in the audit are collected by a sync listener.
 When the transaction is committed, events are written as JSON into an audit Log.
 A StreamProcessor takes the audit Log as input and send the entries in batch to the Audit backend.

 This brings:
-- reliability: the entries are first persisted to the log and can be processed later even if the audit backend is not reachable or if the application crash.
+- Reliability: the entries are first persisted to the log and can be processed later even if the audit backend is not reachable or if the application crash.
-- performance: the entries are sent to the audit backend at a constant and optimal throughput, not tied to the application activity.
+- Performance: the entries are sent to the audit backend at a constant and optimal throughput, not tied to the application activity.

 The Stream audit writer can be configured with the following options: